COURT WATCH INVESTIGATION: Expert Geneticist in Wrongful Murder Accusation Case Claims Evidence by Forensic Pathologist ‘Not True’ | Davis Vanguard

 Professor Findley said Pandher needed to “investigate the medical science thoroughly” because Elijah’s injuries “could have occurred from birth or some other non-abusive conduct.”

-Dr. Raven concluded it was abusive trauma that causes skull fracture and subdural hematoma, which almost assumes it was caused by abuse or non-accidental injury, according to Professor Findley, adding, “The problem is that she concluded it was abuse, and completely failed to consider any other possibilities.”
+Dr. Raven concluded it was abusive trauma that causes skull fracture and subdural hematoma, which almost assumes it was caused by abuse or non-accidental injury, according to Professor Findley, who added, “The problem is that she concluded it was abuse, and completely failed to consider any other possibilities.”

 Findley, who asserted the evidence in this case that formed the central argument of the prosecution was opinion evidence, noted, “One should have been on high alert to the possibility that the medical opinion was wrong, there were alternatives, and that further investigation and research competing expert opinions would be absolutely essential to adequate representation.”